rossbeazley/trackmytrain/README.md

 2nd deliverable Wearable can send a attach service tracking ui message.
 2nd deliverable Mobile will store the node id of the wearable that has attached ui 2nd deliverable Wearable can send a detach service tracking ui message.

-+ Mobile can send serialised train view models

-+ Mobile can send a tracking started broadcast.
-+ Wearable will show UI in response to tracking started.
-+ Wearable will hide UI in response to tracking finished.

-+ Very next task is the update view in response to service details update

-First deliverable:

-+ host will need to send presentation messages as broadcast -- SERVICE_VIEW_PRESENT
-+ wear activity is always on
-+ activity finishes self when tracking stops

 After first deliverable: